James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 Cherche-Midi, is his model.
 He also attends the afternoon sketch class at Whistler's academy.

-paints, and visits galleries in the Vatican, Rome, Florence, Naples, Genoa, Turin, Herculaneum, Siena,
+and visits galleries in the Vatican, Rome, Florence, Naples, Genoa, Turin, Herculaneum, Siena, and Alexandria.

-Returning to France, he visits Paris and its environs and paints landscapes and peasants, especially
+France, he visits Paris and its environs and paints landscapes and peasants, especially along the coast

 1900 Continues teaching and painting at 66 Pearl Street studio.
 A landscape